Welcome International Students

 TOEFL or IELTS Scores: Applicants whose primary language is not English are required to demonstrate proficiency in English for admission consideration.
 Any applicant who spent the majority of their primary and secondary education in a nation/territory where English is not the primary language must take an approved English proficiency examination prior to admission.
 Proficiency in English may be demonstrated by passing one of two standardized, internationally administered tests: TOEFL (the Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Please note that TOEFL and IELTS scores expire two years after the test date.
 The applicant should take one of these tests at the earliest available date to ensure that the scores are reported in time to meet application deadlines.
 Applicants will not be admitted if they lack an acceptable proficiency score.
 Passing scores are defined below:

-- TOEFL: 550 on the paper test or 80 on the TOEFL iBT (internet-Based Testing)
+- TOEFL score of 80 on the TOEFL iBT (internet-Based Testing)

 - IELTS: a score of at least 6.5